sarvex/node-kissmetrics/README.md

 be set on `person`.

 @param callback {Function} A function of the form `function(err)`.
 The default callback logs erroneous requests to stderr.

+#### client.request(pathname, params, [callback])

+Performs the given request on the KISSmetrics tracker host.

+@param pathname {String} The path section of the URL, that comes after the host and before the query, including the initial slash if present.

+@param params {Object}

+@param callback {Function} A callback of the form `function(res)`.
+The default callback logs erroneous requests to stderr.